Delaware: Slavery and race

 Although attempts to abolish slavery failed by narrow margins in the legislature, in practical terms the state had mostly ended the practice.
 By the 1860 census on the verge of the Civil War, 91.7% of the black population were free; 1,798 were slaves, as compared to 19,829 "free colored persons".

 An independent black denomination was chartered in 1813 by freed slave Peter Spencer as the "Union Church of Africans".
 This followed the 1793 establishment in Philadelphia of the African Methodist Episcopal Church by Richard Allen, which had ties to the Methodist Episcopal Church until 1816.
 Spencer built a church in Wilmington for the new denomination.
 This was renamed as the African Union First Colored Methodist Protestant Church and Connection, more commonly known as the A.U.M.P.
 Church.
 In 1814, Spencer called for the first annual gathering, known as the Big August Quarterly, which continues to draw members of this denomination and their descendants together in a religious and cultural festival.

 Delaware voted against secession on January 3, 1861, and so remained in the Union.
 While most Delaware citizens who fought in the war served in the regiments of the state, some served in companies on the Confederate side in Maryland and Virginia Regiments.
 Delaware is notable for being the only slave state from which no Confederate regiments or militia groups were assembled.
 Delaware essentially freed the few slaves who were still in bondage shortly after the Civil War but rejected the 13th, 14th, and 15th Amendments to the Constitution; the 13th Amendment was rejected on February 8, 1865, the 14th Amendment was rejected on February 8, 1867, and the 15th Amendment was rejected on March 18, 1869.
-Delaware officially ratified the 13th, 14th, and 15th amendments on February 12, 1901.
+Delaware officially ratified the 13th, 14th, and 15th amendments on February 12, 1901, decades after they had already come into force.